daniele22/food-recognition/README.md

-`models` | contains the models cofig file (for mmdet library), the checkpoints and the training logs results `static` | this repo will contain the images loaded with the web app `template` | contains the html file of the web app
+`models` | contains the models cofig file (for mmdet library), the checkpoints and the training logs results `static` | this repo will contain the images loaded with the web app `template` | contains the html file of the web app `notebook` | contains the notebook that you can use to expore the data, train models, test them and visualize the results

 # 📎 Some links to useful resources on AICrowd